Executive Chef CV Guide + Tips + Example

 - Redesign the menu in 2021 with a focus on more pictures, enhancing dining revenue by 75%.

 - Collaborate with a marketing specialist to produce videos and blog posts about Italian cooking tricks and tips.

 - Recruit, hire and train all staff members.

 - Served as second-in-command at a cozy neighborhood Italian restaurant.

-- Worked with executive chef to improve dishes and to train staffers.
+- Worked with the executive chef to improve dishes and to train staffers.

 - Served as point person for lunch operations during the week.

-- Helped set up and run online and phone ordering program that increased revenues by 30 percent.
+- Helped set up and run an online and phone ordering program that increased revenues by 30%.

 - Conducted mini-workshops at schools of all levels.